wesleycamargo/azure-docs.pt-br/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

             using System.Collections.Generic;
             using System.ServiceModel;

-            // Implement the IProducts interface
+            // Implement the IProducts interface.
             class ProductsService : IProducts
             {

-                // Populate array of products for display on Website ProductData[] products =
+                // Populate array of products for display on website.
+                ProductData[] products =
                     new []
                         {